Guidance on potential funding sources for proposed First World War centenary projects and activities.

 - Support veterans groups who have projects of enduring quality commemorating the contribution veterans have made.

-Community funding for First World War centenary projects can come from a range of sources, not just funds specifically associated with the centenary programme.
+Community funding for First World War centenary projects came from a range of sources, not just funds specifically associated with the centenary programme.

 Community Organisation Grants Scheme (COGS)